Chill-Astro/Trust-My-Msix/README.md

 ## ⚠️ WARNING! :

 This is the original version of Trust My Msix!
 Don't trust Counterfeit Versions.
-Importing random certificates is dangerous.
-Please proceed with care and import Certificates of only Open-Source Software downloaded from Trusted Sources or if testing your own app.
+Importing Random Certificates is DANGEROUS.
+Import Certificates of only Open-Source Software downloaded from Trusted Sources or if Testing your own App.

 ---

 ## Key Features :

-- Extemely Lightweight [It's a Terminal-based App]. ✅
+- Extemely Lightweight ( It's a Terminal-based App ). ✅
 - Update Checking Support. ✅
 - Extremely Quick and Reliable. ✅
 - Zero Instructions Needed for Novice Users. ✅